-7.2.1.3 Block Anonymous Numbers
+7.3.1.3 Block Anonymous Numbers

 For incoming call, the User Preference block\in\clir and adm\block\in\clir controls whether or not to reject incoming calls with number supression (either "[Aa]nonymous" in the display- or user-part of the From-URI or a header Privacy: id is set).
-The behavior of the flag is controlled by the block\in\mode and its administrative counterpart:
+This flag is independent from the Block Mode.